The EB2 Visa (or EB2 Green Card) is for Employment-Based “Exceptional” Ability or Advanced Degree Permanent Residence (Second Preference).

 NIW cases can be preferable to other employment-based green card options, however they tend to be complex and involve extensive scrutiny by USCIS.
 For this reason, anyone considering this route must speak to an experienced immigration attorney before starting any application process.

-Simply complete the short form below and one of our team will be in touch to set up your free strategy session with your immigration attorney.
+Simply complete the short form below and one of our team will be in touch to set up your visa strategy session with your immigration attorney.